2016 Election Resources

 With the first presidential debate over, C-SPAN Classroom now has streaming video of the entire debate, or the option to watch the debate in 10 segments.

-- CLIP: Open Discussion on Jobs in America (15:30)
+- CLIP: (15:30)

-- CLIP: Open Discussion on Securing America (21:37)
+- CLIP: (21:37)

-- LESSON: Presidential Debate Analysis (Current and Historical)
+- LESSON: (Current and Historical)

-- HANDOUT: Debate Evaluation Guide
+- HANDOUT:

-- HANDOUT: Debate Discussion Questions
+- HANDOUT:

-- WORKSHEET: Historical Debate Videos
+- WORKSHEET:

-- VIDEO CLIP: History of Presidential Debates (3:21)
+- VIDEO CLIP: (3:21)

 NCSS Election 2016 Resources